IDScanNet/DIVE-SDK-Android/README.md

 ## Customization

-UI representation of DIVE fragment is based on Material Design 2 and can be customized using a theme.
-DIVE SDK provides the base ```Theme.DVS``` theme that you can extend to customize the UI.
+UI representation of the DIVE fragment is based on the Material Design 2 and can be customized using a theme.
+The DIVE SDK provides a basic ```Theme.DVS``` theme that can be extended to customize the UI.

 ### Typography

 ---
-DIVE SDK typography is based on Material Design.
+DIVE SDK typography is based on the Material Design.
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <resources>